 Block funding will be phased out.

-Q. Will block funding still be provided at launch sites?
+Q. Will block funding still be provided at trial sites?

 Under the NDIS, existing service providers will still play a core role in working with people with disability.
 Existing service arrangements will continue to be in place throughout the implementation period (2013-18) of the Scheme.